GishB/GeneralPurposeChatBot/README.md

 -  [X] CD logic to deploy new image for chatbot on remote server.
 -  [X] Limitation for users to call the API.
 -  [X] Backlog logic for all user request throw API calls.
 (Maybe decorator here?)
--  [ ] Baseline checker for generated text over baclog info.
+-  [ ] Baseline checker for generated text over backlog info.
 First check format, second check special questions retrieval.

 ### Future:
 -  [ ] Async connections to ChromaDB & Redis??
 How to proxy this at Nginx?